 After the wedding must do’s

 So to wind down after the high of the wedding, I usually treat myself to anywhere from a doughnut in the local bakery to a nice glass of wine in the hotel bar.
-Or which is most of the case, heading out somewhere gorgeous with the family in the local area.
-Ok so this isn’t part of the day job, but is a perk of the role!
+Or, which is most of the case, heading out somewhere gorgeous with the family in the local area.
+Ok, so this isn’t part of the day job, but it is a perk of the role!